alexmalyutindev/urp-height-fog/REPORT.md

 but it will also present separate `_FogDensity` buffer and increase feature cost.<br>
 I decided to keep it simple, just to render it in one pass, without presenting additional buffers, but sacrifice Transparent geometry.

+The math for fog shader is quite simple: compute CameraRay vs FogVolume intersection thickness, and use `exp2(-thickness)` for computing transmittance.
+This math is mostly optimized, and split in to factors: thicknessFactor that counts only fog distance and separate heightFactor that counts only reconstructed from depth positionWS.z.
+This to factors multiplied into final fog density.

 For rendering/blending fog into the scene, I've tested several solutions:
 - Manual AlphaBlend in fog shader - gives good result, but requires `CopyColor`, if it's already presented, the cast already paid and we good to go.
 - `AlphaBlend SrcAlpha OneMinusSrcAlpha` in fog shader - gives good result, but performs worse on my test device.